mabel-dev/opteryx.dev/docs/get-started/external-standards/sql92.md

 # ANSI SQL-92 Conformity

 !!!
 Note
-    Compliance is a work in progress and this information represents the current state in order to provide transparent information about progress and capability.
+    Conformance is a work in progress and this information represents the current state in order to provide transparent information about progress and capability.

 For a system to [attest to supporting SQL][^1] it should have good conformance to the [ANSI SQL-92](https://db.cs.cmu.edu/files/sql/sql1992.txt) standard.
 This standard is also known as [ISO/IEC 9075:1992](https://www.iso.org/standard/16663.html).